 Study on your own

 Where college has required courses that can be the bane of a person’s existence, studying on your own can provide a custom-made education that’s tailored to your interests.
 Experiential education encourages people to interact with the outside world, and bridges intellectual curiosity with finding creative solutions to real-life problems.
 For example, a person interested in marine biology can learn how to scuba-dive and apprentice on a fisherman’s boat, focusing on the aspects of sea life that they find interesting.
 There are also a myriad of online courses you can take, from learning a new language through Duolingo to taking a Masterclass in Screenplay Writing.
+And thanks to the pandemic, many of the world’s museums are offering virtual online tours so to learn about art, history, nature, etc. The same goes for lecture series and/or lessons about almost any subject via Zoom that are being taught by professionals and industry leaders.
 Learning things that interest you will make your education enriching and will help you decide the next step in your life path.

-Bottom line: A college education provides a structured mode of immersive learning, but experiences like working, volunteering and independent study have their own valuable lessons to teach.
+The Bottom Line: A college education provides a structured mode of immersive learning, but experiences like working, volunteering and independent study have their own valuable lessons to teach.
 What does your mind tell you?
 What does your heart say?
 Have you spent more time on education or experiences?